+Related Party Exposure in Investment Portfolio

-This procedure assists analysts in determining related party exposure in the investment portfolio and assessing any related market risk.
+Determine related party exposure in the investment portfolio and assessi any related market risk.

 Related parties are entities that have common interests as a result of ownership, control, affiliation or by contract as definited in SSAP No. 25—Affiliates and Other Related Parties (SSAP No. 25).
 Refer to the Insurance Holding Company System Model Act (Model #440) and SSAP No. 25 for a broader definition of "affiliate,” “related party” and “control”.

 Related party transactions are subject to abuse because reporting entities may be induced to enter transactions that may not reflect economic realities or may not be fair and reasonable to the reporting entity or its policyholders.
 As such, related party transactions require specialized accounting rules and increased regulatory scrutiny.

+Procedures

-The anlayst should utilize the tools available in iSite+ to identify if the insurer has a material exposure to investments involving related parties, either on an asset category basis or in aggregate, and by the related party designation noted below.
+Review the Annual Financial Statement investment schedules B, BA, D, DA, DB, DL, and E (Part 2), as disclosed in the column “Investments Involving Related Parties” and Utilize the tools available in iSite+ to identify if the insurer has a material exposure to investments involving related parties, either on an asset category basis or in aggregate, and by the related party designation noted below.
+All investments involving related parties must include disclosure to ensure full transparency which is located in the column previously noted.
+It designates investments by the following roles:

+Direct loan or direct investment (excluding securitizations) in a related party, for which the related party represents a direct credit exposure.

+Securitization or similar investment vehicles such as mutual funds, limited partnerships and limited liability companies involving a relationship with a related party as sponsor, originator, manager, servicer, or other similar influential role and for which 50% or more of the underlying collateral represents investments in or direct credit exposure to related parties.

+Securitization or similar investment vehicles such as mutual funds, limited partnerships and limited liability companies involving a relationship with a related party as sponsor, originator, manager, servicer or other similar influential role and for which less than 50% (including 0%) of the underlying collateral represents investments in or direct credit exposure to related parties.

+Securitization or similar investment vehicles such as mutual funds, limited partnerships and limited liability companies in which the structure reflects an in-substance related party transaction but does not involve a relationship with a related party as sponsor, originator, manager, servicer or other similar influential role.

+The investment is identified as related party, but the role of the related party represents a different arrangement than the options provided in choices 1-4.

+The investment does not involve a related party.